pyraxo/TextUs/docs/prd.md

 - The system shall support assigning customer profiles to scenarios
 - The system shall allow customization of system prompts for AI behavior
 - The system shall support configuration of scenario parameters (pausable, temperature)
+- The system shall support RAG-enhanced responses for improved accuracy
+- The system shall provide a trainer interface for scenario management

 #### 3.1.5 Customer Profile Management